Share this page:

 Latest update

-The marine heatwave which has been affecting southern Australia since September 2024, has largely abated across most of the state's coastal and gulf waters.
-Persistent positive temperature anomalies of 1ºC to 2ºC remain in deeper waters along the state’s continental shelf margin and adjacent oceanic waters to the south and east of Kangaroo Island.
-Wintertime cooling appears to have stabilised with slight increases in temperatures observed in coastal waters since approximately 9 August.
+The marine heatwave (MHW) which affected southern Australia since September 2024 has abated across the states coastal and gulf water, with shallower regions within the gulfs now showing temperatures 1-2 ºC below the long-term average conditions for this time of the year.
+Persistent positive temperature anomalies of 1-2 ºC remain in deeper waters along the state’s continental shelf margin and adjacent offshore waters to the south and east of Kangaroo Island.
+Wintertime cooling appears to have stabilised with slight increases in temperatures observed across the state’s coastal waters since approximately 09-Aug, indicating the transition from wintertime cooling to springtime warming.

-Daily satellite measures of chlorophyll-a (chla) levels, an indicator of algae concentrations, show elevated chla concentrations persist around the coastline of Gulf Saint Vincent north of Edithburgh in the west and extending south along the eastern side of the gulf and the southern tip of the Fleurieu Peninsula.
+Daily satellite measures of chlorophyll-a (chla) levels, an indicator of algae concentrations, show elevated chla concentrations are found around the coastline of Gulf Saint Vincent north of Edithburgh in the west and extending south along the eastern side of the gulf to the southern tip of the Fleurieu Peninsula.
+Patches of elevated chla are observed around from Victor Harbour to Goolwa, from Kingscote to Cape Willoughby on Kangaroo Island and near Kingston in the southeast.
+Regions of high chla concentrations in Spencer Gulf include along the western coastline from Tumby Bay to Murninnie Beach, and along the eastern coastline from Hardwicke Bay to Port Davis.

-Oceanographic forecast modelling of particles released from multiple source regions across the state was used to predict the trajectory of water masses over a period of 5 days, starting 20 August and ending 25 August 2025.
+Oceanographic forecast modelling of particles released from multiple source regions across the state was used to predict the trajectory of water masses over a period of 5 days, starting 09-Sept and ending 14-Sept 2025.

-Download the full SA algal bloom situation update ( ).
+Download the full SA algal bloom situation update ( PDF 1012.0 KB ).

 Modelling